PokjiML/recommender-systems/README.md

 ---

-## 📈 Findings
+##  Findings

-Recommendations were evaluated across five methods using movie examples:
+For evaluation in total 625 examples were manually checked and rated:

 | Recommender   | Excellent | Good | Poor |
 |---------------|:--------:|:----:|:----:|